ga4gh/va-spec/docs/source/quick-start.rst

 #. ``DECISION``: **Does the GKS Core-IM contain elements needed to define a new Profile for my data?**
     * If none of the existing Standard Profiles matches your data, you will have to help us create one!
     * You can follow the Profiling Methodology Guidance :ref:`here <profiling-methodology>`.
-    * An initial step is to look at the generic :ref:`GKS Core-IM <core-im>` to identify elements needed to support your data, and note any gaps that may exist.
+    * An initial step is to look at the generic :ref:`GKS Core-IM <gks-core>` to identify elements needed to support your data, and note any gaps that may exist.

 #. ``DECISION``: **Does the upstream SEPIO Core-IM contain elements  needed to define a new Profile for my data??**
     * If the GKS Core-IM does not support all of your data, look to the upstream `SEPIO Core-IM <https://sepio-framework.github.io/sepio-linkml/>`_ from which it was derived.